How it works

 |---|---|---|

-| Build | You create a template with the fields, steps, and logic your onboarding needs. | You |
+| Build | Create a template with the fields, steps, and logic your onboarding needs. | You |

-| Send | You create an onboarding from that template, assign it to a client, and send it. | You |
+| Send | Create an onboarding from that template, assign it to a client, and send it. | You |

-| Fill | Your client receives a link, opens the form, and submits their responses — files, signatures, payments, and data. | Client |
+| Fill | Your client receives a link, opens the form, and submits responses — files, signatures, payments, and data. | Client |

-| Review | You review responses, approve or reject fields, and mark the onboarding complete. | You |
+| Review | Review responses, approve or reject fields, and mark the onboarding complete. | You |

-Templates vs. onboardings
+Templates and onboardings

 A template is your reusable blueprint — the form structure, field types, conditional logic, and settings.
 You build it once.